aidan-duggan/ReverseCarcassone/rules.md

 ### Components

-1 deck of play cards
+1 (2?) deck of play cards
 1 deck of skill cards
 4 state tracking cards

 #### Anatomy of Play Card
+Each card consists of a number of sections.
+There are two types attack and defense.

+Attack Play Cards:
+* required players on previous play
+* The players involved

 #### Anatomy of Skill Card